stridecolossus/JOVE/docs/blog/part-3-cube/memory-allocation.md

 We next introduce an _allocation policy_ which modifies the size of a memory request to support the following requirements:

-* Configuration of the growth policy for a memory pool.
+* Configuration of the growth policy for memory pools.

 * Memory pagination (see below).